backdrop-contrib/commentsblock/README.md

 and set the conditions so that it only appears on required nodes.

 Finally, edit your node settings so that 'Comment settings' is 'open'.

-IMPORTANT: in that relevant layout, you may want to remove the `Main page content` block, since the "Main page content" block at the moment will also display the comment list and the comment form (you'll end up with duplicate comment list and form).
-Instead, you want to show only specific node fields such as `Body` in that area of the layout.

 License
 ----